Top 10 Best Ukulele Brands And Ukuleles 2023 – Ultimate Buyer’s Guide and Expert’s Reviews

 |Oscar Schmidt Spalted Mango TENOR Acoustic/Electric Ukulele||Tenor||Spalted Mango||Yes|

 Lanikai is generally geared towards manufacturing Ukuleles for beginners.
-They have some low-budget options that you can explore if you are just starting out.
+They have some low-budget options that you can explore if you are starting.

-Lanikai has a very impressive array of Ukuleles and I often feel that they don’t get the kind of exposure they deserve.
-If you have a look on their website you will find all shapes and sizes of Ukulele, all for a very affordable price.
-There is really an incredible amount of variety that anyone could choose from.
+Lanikai has an imposing array of Ukuleles, and they don’t get the kind of exposure they deserve.
+If you have a look at their website, you will find all shapes and sizes of Ukuleles, all for a very affordable price.
+There is an incredible amount of variety that anyone could choose from.

 My favorite has to be the LU-21CEK All Mahogany Ac/Elec Concert Ukulele.
-I just really like a Ukulele with a pickup.
+I like a Ukulele with a pickup.

-The most popular one, however (by far) would be the Lanikai LU-21 Soprano Ukulele.
-It’s just one of those great entry level instruments that’s popular because it’s affordable and it sounds good!
+The most popular one, however (by far), would be the Lanikai LU-21 Soprano Ukulele.
+It’s just one of those excellent entry-level that’s popular because it’s affordable and reasonable!

-The thing with the LU-21 is that it is without a doubt an entry-level instrument.
-So if you have a feeling that you might get more serious about playing Ukulele, you might want to consider buying something a little bit more high end.
+The thing with the LU-21 is that it is, without a doubt, an entry-level instrument.
+So if you feel that you might get more serious about playing Ukulele, you might want to consider buying something a little bit more high-end.

-It probably has a lot to do with the fact that it is a soprano sized ukulele with a laminated top, but the LU-21 is incredibly light.
+It probably has a lot to do with the fact that it is a soprano-sized ukulele with a laminated top, but the LU-21 is incredibly light.
 It hardly feels like you have anything in your hands!
-This actually helps with the playing, especially if you are a beginner.
-The Ukulele is not intimidating at all and it is really easy to get your hands around.
+This helps with playing, especially if you are a beginner.
+The Ukulele is not intimidating and is straightforward to get your hands around.